w3f/polkadot-wiki/docs/learn/how-to/password-not-working.md

   * **Does your password contain special characters, like é?**  These characters will behave differently if typed or copy-pasted and may result in your password not being recognised.
 Please check [this issue](https://github.com/polkadot-js/extension/issues/892) for more information.
 Consider changing your password, as described below, and use only Latin characters, numbers, and symbols.

   * **Do you use the correct password for the correct account?** If you have several accounts, make sure you are using the correct password for the corresponding account.
-Each account has its own password!
+Each account has its own password.

 * * *